Why Is TikTok So Hot for Cologne Cathedral?

 @whosthatbitxhmost beautiful place ive ever visited 😻😻😻♬ son original – FYP 🤍🇲🇺

-In July, the most-liked single post on the app—now sitting at more than 30 million likes and 178 million views—was by one @whosthatbitxh, who posted herself hammily gaping at the building’s spectacular facade.
+In July, the single most-liked post on the app—now sitting at more than 30 million likes and 178 million views—was by one @whosthatbitxh, who posted herself hammily gaping at the building’s spectacular facade.
 More recently, fifth place in TikTok’s September 2024 most-liked rankings was a post on Cologne Cathedral from train-pass purveyor @trainpal, racking up another 17.3 million likes and 125 million views.
-And just last week, one @cyberproxy posted yet another viral clip from its front steps with the text “imagine getting married here.”
+And just last week, one @cyberproxy posted yet another viral clip from in front of the Cathedral with the text “imagine getting married here.”
 It already has 6.7 million likes and 30 million views.

 All the above clips, as well as many others featuring the landmark, use a slowed-down version of a song by the German metal band Rammstein in which an ethereal women’s choir builds to a burst of guttural hard rock.
 “The cologne cathedral owns this song,” reads a top comment on one post.
 “I heard the music and already knew what I’m gonna see,” goes another.
 “Does this music automatically play when you visit there because I’ve never seen it without the music,” reads a third.